alirezaez1992/Contract_Compliance_Analysis/README.md

 ## Contract Compliance Analysis using Generative AI

 ### Documentation
-Detailed information about the project is provided in `Doc.pdf`.
+Detailed information about the project is provided in `Doc.pdf` (please download it).
 Please refer to it for more details.

 All the developments have been conducted on Google Colab with NVIDIA A100 (40 GB) GPU.